Bolofofopt/Projects/README.md

 All Thales projects I developed are not available to the public.

 # Neural Networks / Artificial Intelligence
-GPTcctv (Private project made when working for Thales - GTSP[HITACHI])
+GPTcctv (Private project made when working for Thales - GTSP)

 Flores_AI (Used Keras framework with TensorFlow as backend, Programmed in Python)